-Maybe the coveted neighborhood scavenger hunt prize can be a few jumbo rolls of toilet paper or a big bottle of hand sanitizer or even some masks (delivered through porch dropoff, of course)!
+Maybe the coveted neighborhood scavenger hunt prize can be a few jumbo rolls of toilet paper, a big bottle of hand sanitizer, or even some masks (delivered through porch dropoff, of course)!
 Maybe it’s a package of Oreo cookies, a box of Goldfish crackers, and a bottle of wine for Mom.
-Or maybe the prize is a few fun outdoor toys, a fresh bottle of sunscreen, a spray bottle of mosquito repellent, and lighter fluid for the grill since we are moving into warmer weather soon.
+Or perhaps the prize is a few fun outdoor toys, a fresh bottle of sunscreen, a spray bottle of mosquito repellent, and lighter fluid for the grill since we are moving into warmer weather soon.

 4. Tell your neighbors.

-Pick a few neighbors, who you hopefully know fairly well and have kids, to help you spread the word about your neighborhood scavenger hunt.
-Have them text or Facebook message other neighbors they know well, who also have children, to get them involved.
-Then those neighbors can tell the neighbors with children they know well and so on and so forth.
+Pick a few neighbors who have kids and who you hopefully know fairly well to help you spread the word about your neighborhood scavenger hunt.
+Have them text or Facebook message neighbors they know who also have children to get them involved.
+Then those neighbors can tell the neighbors with children they know and so on.
 You get the idea.